TassiloPitrasch/yopass/README.md

 Yopass optionally provides metrics in the [OpenMetrics][] / [Prometheus][] text format.
 Use flag `--metrics-port <port>` to let Yopass start a second HTTP server on that port making the metrics available on path `/metrics`.
+To host the metrics server on a different interface than the actual application, use the `--metrics-address <address>` option.

 Supported metrics: